background

 download an extended BIO & PRESS in Dutch here

-In 1997, Rood Adeo debuts with his NATD-album Fool's Tango, introducing co-composers Frank de Kleer and Bob Wisselink.
-Fool's Tango is rewarded ‘album of the month’ in Music Maker, the foremost musicians’ magazine in The Netherlands.
+In 1995, Adeo's earliest songs 'You Invented Me', 'King In Yellow' and 'Sunday Afternoon' are recorded live at The Shuffle in 1995, with saxophonist Marieke van Zutphen and guitarists Frank de Kleer and Wout Pennings.
+In 1997, Adeo debuts with the NATD-album Fool's Tango, introducing co-composers Frank de Kleer and Bob Wisselink.
+Fool's Tango is rewarded ‘album of the month’ in Masic Maker, the foremost musicians’ magazine in The Netherlands.
 Surprisingly, Fay Lovsky appears on the duet 'You Invented Me'.
 This debut album eventually leads to invitations to popular national radio programs and paves the way to the release on the label Challenge Records.
-In 1998, Adeo is asked by Sony/Philips to record with the newly developed digital recording system SACD.
-This project results in his second NATD-album, Walkin’ On Eggs, published by Challenge/Polygram.
+In 1998, Adeo and NATD are chosen by Sony/Philips to complete the first experimental recording sessions with the newly developed digital recording systemen SACD, previously initiated with Wynton Marsalis in New York.
+This project results in his second NATD-album, Walkin’ On Eggs, released on jazz label Challenge Records International, published by Polygram.

 In 2000, Adeo releases an extraordinary Portuguese peace of work, in collaboration with fado-singer Emanuel Pessanha: Rood & Emanuel, Retrato.
 An intriguing, nontraditional fado album.
-For the Wroclaw Theatre Festival 2000 Weill-edition, Rood Adeo & NATD arrange four Kurt Weill-songs.
-Their versions of 'Stranger Here Myself' and 'Lost In The Stars' appear on Transit Cellophane and Perfect Life.
+For the Wroclaw Theatre Festival 2000 Weill-edition, Rood Adeo & NATD arrange and perform Kurt Weill-songs, later released on the Luna Records album Weill 2000, with a.o.
+Cave, Anna Maria Jopek and Dee Dee Bridgewater.

-In 2002 Rood Adeo & NATD release their highly praised third album Transit Cellophane, comprising 17 tracks, on the label NWR, published by EMI.
-In 2005, Adeo starts experimenting with a new line-up, letting go of his former steadfast formation.
+Rood Adeo & NATD release their highly praised third album Transit Cellophane, comprising 17 tracks, on the label NWR, published by EMI.
+In 2005, Adeo As of now, he is letting go of his steadfast formation and starts working with varying band formations, instrument line-ups and many guest musicians.
 In August 2005, he performs in Denmark and records Jesse Mae Robinson’s 'The Other Woman' for the Nina Simone tribute album Greetings From Nijmegen.
 On the same album, Adeo accompanies Dutch Idols-finalist Maud Mulder on 'Everything Must Change'.

 In March 2006, Rood Adeo & NATD close down the Night of Poetry Festival at Vredenburg Concert Hall Utrecht.
 Adeo's song ‘Observant Spectator’ is being released on the DVD Dichters in Woord en Beeld (Poets in Word and Frame).
 In May 2006, Adeo composes the music for Frank Boeijen’s song ‘Verloren Stad’ (Lost City), which is being released in November 2006 on Boeijen's CD/DVD As.